kaplan81/rick-morty-pwa-workbox/README.md

 npm run build
 ```

+Take a look at the outcome and notice the Workbox version since you will need it in your code.

 ## Create the App Shell

 An application shell is the minimal HTML, CSS, and JavaScript powering a user interface.
 You can think of it as the bundle of code you'd publish to an app store if you were building a native app.